civio/medicamentalia/_articles/contraceptives/religion.en.md

 <div class="panel alignright" markdown="1">
 ##### A global gag rule

 In January 2017, US President Donald Trump [re-activated and expanded](https://www.whitehouse.gov/presidential-actions/presidential-memorandum-regarding-mexico-city-policy){:target="_blank"} the Mexico City policy.
 The policy, first enacted by former US President Ronald Reagan in 1984, requires international NGOs to certify that they do not "perform or actively promote abortion as a method of family planning," as a condition for receiving US federal funding.
 With Trump, this requirement was extended to new programs.
 The policy has generally been applied by Republican administrations and rescinded by Democratic administrations.
-In the case of Marie Stopes International, which distributes contraceptives free to the needy, the policy could be "problematic".
-"How would you help those women to get family planning methods?," Dieng says.
+In the case of Marie Stopes International, which distributes contraceptives free to the needy, the policy could be "problematic", Dieng says: "How would you help those women to get family planning methods?"
 </div>

 Religious bans on contraceptives affect more than just believers.
 They affect sweeping policies, such as Trump's gag rule on groups that practice or promote abortion.
 They also affect smaller everyday behaviours, such as the moralistic barriers people impose on one another.
 Not so long ago, the Guadalajara pharmacy chain in Mexico, one of the most biggest in the country, did not sell condoms, says Patricia Ortega, of The Network for Sexual and Reproductive Rights in Mexico (DDSER).
 Today the Catholic owners still do not sell the morning-after pill.